telerik/winforms-docs/editors/textbox/adding-buttons-to-radtextbox.md

 # Adding Buttons to RadTextBox

-Telerik UI for WinForms are based on a special framework called [Telerik Presentation Framework]({%slug winforms/telerik-presentation-framework/overview%}).
+Progress&reg; Telerik&reg; UI for WinForms are based on a special framework called [Telerik Presentation Framework]({%slug winforms/telerik-presentation-framework/overview%}).
 This framework allows for great customizations in the element structure of a control.
 The purpose of this article is to demonstrate how you can easily add buttons to RadTextBox.

 >caption Figure 1: RadTextBox with buttons inside it.